Capacitor Reactance Calculator

 Enter any two values above to calculate the third.

 Capacitive reactance XC is the opposition a capacitor presents to alternating current at a given frequency.
-Unlike resistance, it decreases as frequency rises — the opposite behaviour to inductive reactance.
+Unlike resistance, it decreases as frequency rises, the opposite behaviour to inductive reactance.
 This inverse relationship makes capacitors effective for blocking DC, bypassing high-frequency noise, and setting the corner frequency of RC filters.
+The figure you get here feeds naturally into the impedance and inductor tools collected in the Electronics calculators hub, which cover the rest of an AC analysis.

 Formula reference